-It is a common dream for everyone to have a home — for Filipinos abroad who used to rent a small apartment back in the Philippines, or a young professional who plan to move out of his or her parents home before getting married, we all have our own version and definition of ‘dream home.’
+It is a common dream for everyone to have a home — for Filipinos abroad who used to rent a small apartment back in the Philippines, or young professionals who plan to move out of their parent’s home before getting married, we all have our own version and definition of ‘dream home.’

-However, the types of a house which usually has a strong bearing will always have one saying something about the type of lifestyle that you are leading.
-Across the world, there are different types of housing architectural designs and this cut across the medieval designs to modern day units.
+However, the types of house which usually has a strong bearing will always have one saying something about the type of lifestyle that you are leading.
+Across the world, there are different types of housing architectural designs and this cut across medieval designs to modern-day units.

-Depending on any particular one in which are you are living in, studies have always created a strata of social classes.
-At the top will always be the affluent and the bottom is the poor or low income earners.
-In Philippines, real property business is always profiteering and it so happens that this part of the world is among the leading in real estate business.
+Depending on any particular one in which you are living, studies have always created strata of social classes.
+At the top will always be affluent and at the bottom is the poor or low-income earners.
+In the Philippines, the real property business is always profiteering and it so happens that this part of the world is among the leading real estate businesses.

 Urbanization of most neighborhoods is on the rise, thanks to many high-ended homes which property developers have continued to build.
-In this post, we take a look at some popular house designs in Philippines.
-This is partly to help property buyers know exactly what the house they want to buy look like as also to help, housing facilities developers to know what is most preferred so as to tap into that market niche.
+In this post, we take a look at some popular house designs in the Philippines.
+This is partly to help property buyers know exactly what the house they want to buy looks like and also to help housing facilities developers know what is most preferred to tap into that market niche.

 Photo credit: mlddreambuilders.com

-Also called the terraced house, this type of housing design is phenomenal in many parts of Philippines thanks to the fact that a majority if those who want to start a life that is a affordable before buying or renting larger property.
-In some quarters, this housing design is referred to as apartments given the usual row-like design in which you will always come across it in any part of the world.
+Also called the terraced house, this type of housing design is phenomenal in many parts of the Philippines thanks to the fact that a majority of those want to start a life that is affordable before buying or renting larger property.
+In some quarters, this housing design is referred to as apartments given the usual row-like design which you will always come across it in any part of the world.

-It is arguably one of the oldest housing unit designs in Philippines and their economical nature is usually attributed to the small space its construction requires.
+It is arguably one of the oldest housing unit designs in the Philippines and its economical nature is usually attributed to the small space its construction requires.
 It is therefore the most popular among those looking for property to rent.

 Photo credit: aparchitects.biz